Tommycik/Progetto_PP_TC_ImageAugmentation/README.md

 ## Project overview

-This project benchmarks deterministic image augmentation on the CPU and GPU from a Python application executed directly in PyCharm.
-Albumentations provides an image-oriented CPU implementation.
-Kornia provides one batch-oriented PyTorch implementation that can execute on the CPU or CUDA.
+This project benchmarks deterministic image augmentations on the CPU and GPU from a Python application.
+Albumentations provides an image-oriented CPU implementation while Kornia provides one batch-oriented PyTorch implementation that can execute on the CPU or CUDA.

 Every implementation receives the same images, profiles and deterministic per-sample parameters.
 The benchmark records timing, scalability and output-comparison data in CSV format.